WAP Systems and Labeled Subshifts: Labels and their dynamics

 \proof Assume $\mm^i \in \M^i \in \Phi$ for all $i$.
 By compactness some subsequence $\{ \M^{i'} \}$ converges to $\M \in \Phi$.
 For each $k$, $i' > k$ implies $\mm^k \leq \mm^{i'} \in \M^{i'}$.
 That is, each $\mm^k$ is eventually in $\M^{i'}$ as $i' \to \infty$.
 Hence, $\mm^k \in \M$ for all $k$.

-$\Box$ \begin{prop} Let $\L \subset \L \A \B$ be either the set of bounded labels or the set of labels of finite type.
+$\Box$ \begin{prop} Let $\L \subset \LAB$ be either the set of bounded labels or the set of labels of finite type.
 A subset $\Phi \subset \L$ is compact iff $\Phi$ is closed in the relative topology of $\L$ and $\bigcup \ \Phi \in \L$.
-In particular, a compact set of bounded labels is uniformly bounded. \end{prop}
+In particular, the union of a compact set of bounded labels is a bounded label. \end{prop}

-\proof If $\bigcup \ \Phi \in \L$ then the compact set $[[\bigcup \ \Phi ]]$ is contained in $\L$ and since $\Phi \subset [[\bigcup \ \Phi ]]$ is closed relative to $L$, it is closed relative to $[[ \bigcup \ \Phi ]]$ and so is itself compact.
+\proof If $\bigcup \ \Phi \in \L$ then the compact set $[[\bigcup \ \Phi ]]$ is contained in $\L$ and since $\Phi \subset [[\bigcup \ \Phi ]]$ is closed relative to $\L$, it is closed relative to $[[ \bigcup \ \Phi ]]$ and so is itself compact.

 Now assume that $\Phi$ is compact.

 If $\bigcup \ \Phi $ is not bounded then for some $\ell \in \N$ the strictly increasing sequence $\{ \mm^i = i \chi(\ell) \}$ is in $\bigcup \ \Phi $ and so Lemma \ref{labellem06a} implies that the sequence is contained in some $\M \in\Phi$ and so $\M$ is unbounded.